bennoinbeta/pdf-signer/README.md

 ### Step 4

-Run `yarn run start` which automatically builds and executes this project.
+Run `yarn run start` which automatically builds and executes the project.
 If everything went right, our signed pdf files are located in the generated `output` folder.